Jbudnick/Fraud-Detection_Case_Study/readme.md

 <p>

 # Fraud Case Study
+As the world is getting more dependent on electronic forms of payment, unfortunately the rate of fraudulent charges are increasing as well.
+Fraudlent charges cost money and time and result in frustration for both the company and the consumer.
+With a model our team built, we are able to predict with very high accuracy whether an incoming charge will be fradulent or not based on many factors, so we can prevent the fraudulent transfer of funds before the transaction takes place.

 ## Data and Cleaning
 Numerous features were dropped for various reasons. <br/>
 Assumed not to have significant relevance to Fraud and/or would have to be one hot encoded into too many columns: <br/>
-Venue State,Venue name, Has_header, sale_duration, sale_duration2, Venue_latitude, Venue longitude, Venue address*, name_length, name, object_id, listed, num_payouts* (maybe tfidf, org_desc, org_name, ticket_types
+Venue State,Venue name, Has_header, sale_duration, sale_duration2, Venue_latitude, Venue longitude, Venue address*, name_length*, name, object_id, listed, num_payouts* (maybe tfidf, org_desc, ticket_types

-Rudundant with other features:
-Venue_country, country

 * Asterisk indicates feature may be reconsidered in the future